About Us

 CEO Courage

-Mr. Ferrara was was most recently President and CEO of Medeor Therapeutics, Inc., a transplant immunology company where he completed the world’s first multi-center, international Phase 3 clinical study that successfully induced immunotolerance in transplant patients allowing them to eliminate the use of toxic immunosuppressive drugs.
-Prior to that, he was Founder, President and CEO of NeuroVia, Incl, a clinical stage orphan CNS disease company, where he raised a Series A financing, built an efficient team and established the clinical and regulatory strategy to lead the company into an efficacy study.
-Previously, he was an Entrepreneur-in-Residence at Novartis Venture FundS (NVF), where he founded NeuroVia in 2013 amongst his other activities as an operating partner.
-He joined NVF from portfolio company Sorbent Therapeutics where he was consulting Chief Business Officer, raising $58M in oversubscribed financing and lead the refocusing of the company’s lead program.
+Mr. Ferrara was most recently President and CEO of Medeor Therapeutics, Inc., a transplant immunology company where he completed the world’s first multi-center, international Phase 3 clinical study that successfully induced immunotolerance in transplant patients allowing them to eliminate the use of toxic immunosuppressive drugs.
+Prior to that, he was Founder, President and CEO of NeuroVia, Inc., a clinical stage orphan CNS disease company, where he raised a Series A financing, built an efficient team and established the clinical and regulatory strategy to lead the company into an efficacy study.
+Previously, he was an Entrepreneur-in-Residence at Novartis Venture Fund (NVF), where he founded NeuroVia in 2013 amongst his other activities as an operating partner.
+He joined NVF from portfolio company Sorbent Therapeutics where he was consulting Chief Business Officer, raising $58M in oversubscribed financing and led the refocusing of the company’s lead program.
 Prior roles include General Partner and Managing Director at Burrill & Company after starting his venture capital and business development career at GeneChem Management (including CEO of portfolio company Targanta Therapeutics) and BioChem Pharma.
-He received his MBA and MSc (molecular endorcrinology) from McGill University.
+He received his MBA and MSc (molecular endocrinology) from McGill University.

 Dan Housman, B.S.

-Co-founder Courage
+Co-Founder Courage

 Dan is a serial entrepreneur who founded and led multiple companies in the healthcare technology space.
 His start-up Recombinant Data Corp. ["RDC"] focused on analytics on genomics and patient data to support translational research.
 Following the acquisition of RDC by Deloitte he remained at the company as a Managing Director of the Healthcare and Life Sciences practice leading initiatives around life sciences uses of analytics and AI for drug discovery and development.
 He holds a BS in Chemistry and Biology from MIT and continues to mentor entrepreneurs through the MIT VMS entrepreneurship service.
 He is a parent of daughter with Anorexia Nervosa and son with ARFID.